slimbis/AWS-ETL-REPORTING/README.md

 ## ETL processing pipeline for COVID-19 data using AWS services and Python

-This project is for an automatic ETL processin pipeline for Covid-19 data for Greece (or any other selected country) using AWS services and Python code.
+This project is for an automatic ETL processing pipeline for Covid-19 data for Greece (or any other selected country) using AWS services and Python code.

 The data are downloaded from John Hopkins CSSE's github repository (https://github.com/CSSEGISandData) and specifically the time series data (https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).
 The data are updated daily around 23:59 (UTC).